ANNOUNCEMENT/$5M Seed Round

 //Introducing Command Code

-We're launching Command Code with taste; a coding agent that observes how you write code and adapts to your preferences over time.
-Every accept is a signal.
-Every rejection is a signal.
+We're launching Command Code, a coding agent with taste; that observes how you write code and adapts to your preferences over time.
+Every "accept" is a signal.
+Every "reject" is a signal.
 Every edit you make after accepting is a signal.
 Over time, it continuously improves your coding taste and applies it automatically.

-cmd comes as a CLI, works anywhere you do.
-You can npm i -g command-code and run cmd to get started.
+Command Code (cmd) comes as a CLI, works anywhere you do, you can npm i -g command-code and run cmd to get started.
 Here are the quick start docs.

-This release is powered by taste-1, a new model architecture that combines large language models with meta neuro-symbolic reasoning to capture and apply your individual coding patterns.
+This release is powered by taste-1, a new model architecture that combines large language models with meta neuro-symbolic AI model architecture to capture and apply your individual coding patterns.
 The more you use it, the smarter it gets, eventually understanding your coding taste and helping you and your team ship more ambitious software in half the time, with code that actually looks like yours.

 $5M Seed Funding